githubnext/awesome-continuous-ai/README.md

 **[Continuous AI](https://githubnext.com/projects/continuous-ai/) is any use of automated AI to support software collaboration on any platform.** The term aligns with the established concept of Continuous Integration/Continuous Deployment (CI/CD).
 Just as CI/CD transformed software development by automating integration and deployment, Continuous AI covers the ways in which AI can be used to automate and enhance collaboration workflows.

 > NOTE: this list is provided in the spirit of other "awesome" lists common on the Web.
 Inclusion of a link does not in any way mean endorsement or recommendation.
-Some of the links may be out-of-date.
+Some of the links may be out-of-date, some may be demonstrators of a concept, some may be commercial products.
 All should be checked carefully for appropriateness, privacy, security, responsible AI and other key operational properties.

 ## Categories